 DATE OF ENGAGEMENT: The date an interactive client relationship results in a deliberate client assessment or the beginning of a case plan.
+(For the purposes of this announcement.)

 DROP-IN CENTER: A place operated and staffed for runaway and homeless youth that clients can visit without an appointment to get advice or information, to receive services or service referrals, or to meet other runaway or homeless youth.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)

 ENGAGEMENT: An interactive client relationship resulting in a deliberate client assessment or the beginning of a case plan.
+(For the purposes of this announcement.)

 FOLLOW-UP SERVICES: The act of assessing youth progress after the youth has received safety and resource referrals.
+(For the purposes of this announcement.)

 GATEWAY SERVICES: Services to provide food, drink, clothing, and hygiene-related items to meet basic needs and develop trust between a youth and youth outreach worker.
+(For the purposes of this announcement.)

 HARM REDUCTION: The provision of basic needs and services (e.g., education, referrals, case management, shelter) that aim to reduce adverse health, social, and economic consequences of high-risk behaviors, to include reducing the risk of sexual exploitation and human trafficking, assault, or substance use.
+(For the purposes of this announcement.)

 HOMELESS YOUTH: An individual who cannot live safely with a parent, guardian, or relative, and who has no other safe alternative living arrangement.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)

 INTAKE: A process for gathering information to assess eligibility and the services required to meet the immediate needs of the client.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)

-JUVENILE JUSTICE SYSTEM: Agencies that include, but are not limited to, juvenile courts; correctional institutions; detention facilities; law enforcement; training schools; or agencies that use probation, parole, and/or court ordered confinement.
-(45 CFR 1351.1)
+JUVENILE JUSTICE SYSTEM: Agencies that include, but are not limited to, the following: juvenile courts; correctional institutions; detention facilities; law enforcement; training schools; or agencies that use probation, parole, and/or court ordered confinement.
+(45 CFR § 1351.1)

 KEY STAFF: An employee with major decision-making authority and/or manages programs, finances, or other staff.
 Examples would be Executive Directors, Division Directors, Program Managers, and Finance Directors.
+(For the purposes of this announcement.)

 OUTREACH: Finding runaway, homeless, and street youth, or youth at risk of becoming runaway or homeless, who might not use services due to lack of awareness or active avoidance, providing information to them about services and benefits, and encouraging the use of appropriate services.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)

 RISK AND PROTECTIVE FACTORS: Measurable characteristics of a youth that can occur at multiple levels, including biological, psychological, family, community, and cultural levels, and that precede and are associated with an outcome.
 Risk factors are associated with higher likelihood of problematic outcomes, and protective factors are associated with higher likelihood of positive outcomes.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)

 RUNAWAY YOUTH: An individual who is less than 18 years of age and who absents himself or herself from home or a place of legal residence without the permission of a parent or legal guardian.
-(Section 387(4) of the RHY Act, 34 U.S.C. § 11279(4))
+(Section 387(4) of the RHY Act, 34 U.S.C.
+11279(4))

 SAFE AND APPROPRIATE EXITS: Settings that reflect achievement of the intended purposes of the Transitional Living Programs as outlined in section 382(a) of the RHY Act.
 Examples of safe and appropriate exits are exits (1) to the private residence of a parent, guardian, another adult relative, or another adult that has the youth's best interest in mind and can provide a stable arrangement; (2) to another residential program if the youth's transition to the other residential program is consistent with the youth's needs; or (3) to independent living if consistent with the youth's needs and abilities.
-(45 CFR 1351.1)
+(45 CFR § 1351.1)